-Pursuant to the Taxpayer Certainty and Disaster Tax Relief Act of 2020, Section 42(b)(3) of the Code was added to provide for a minimum 4% tax credit percentage for both existing, acquired buildings and federally subsidized new construction and rehabilitation that, in general, are placed in service on or after January 1, 2021.
+Pursuant to the Taxpayer Certainty and Disaster Tax Relief Act of 2020, Section 42(b)(3) of the Code was added to provide for a minimum 4% percent tax credit rate for both existing, acquired buildings and federally subsidized new construction and rehabilitation that, in general, are placed in service on or after January 1, 2021.
 This change in the tax credit percentage applies to buildings that are placed in service after January 1, 2021.